Build Teams That Can Hold Tension

 They create more boldly.

-And they build the kind of trust that doesn’t just survive challenge — it’s shaped by it.
+They build trust that doesn’t just survive tension—it’s shaped by it.

 This is the work.